-- The fee charged depends on the size of your account and the complexity of your wealth management but it is never greater than 1%.
+- Your account size and the complexity of your wealth management will determine fees, but it is never greater than 1%.

-- The accounts are primarily invested in mutual funds and exchange-traded-funds (ETFs).
-All the funds have passed my rigorous due diligence process.
+- The accounts are primarily invested in mutual funds and exchange-traded funds (ETFs).
+All funds have passed my rigorous due diligence process.

-- I design the portfolio to meet your goals consistent with how much risk you are comfortable taking.
+- I design the portfolio to meet your goals and ensure it is consistent with how much risk you are comfortable with taking.

-- We periodically meet to check the portfolio and to discuss performance and re-balancing and to check if you are on track to meet your goals.
+- We periodically meet to check the portfolio, discuss performance and rebalancing, and confirm you are on track to achieve your goals.

-My job is to provide financial advice to all potential customers, so I am not one to turn away clients.
-Because my fee-based accounts require a minimum of $100,000 if you have less than this to invest I usually charge a commission or an hourly rate.
+My fee-based accounts require a minimum of $100,000; if you have less than this amount to invest, I usually charge a commission or an hourly rate.